ENDOCRINOLOGIST

 Visit Dr Reyes website

-Dr Reyes helped establish the first Endocrine Transplant Clinic at St Vincent’s Hospital, Sydney and was involved in creating protocols for screening diabetes and osteoporosis in heart and lung transplant patients.
-He is part of the Pre-gestational and Gestational Diabetes Clinics at St George Hospital and runs the Transition and Young Adult Diabetes Service (TrYADS), bridging the care of late adolescents and young adults with diabetes.
+He was instrumental in establishing the first Endocrine Transplant Clinic at St Vincent’s Hospital, Sydney, where he designed protocols for diabetes and osteoporosis screening in transplant patients.
+He is actively involved in the Pre-gestational and Gestational Diabetes Clinics at St George Hospital and leads the Transition and Young Adult Diabetes Service (TrYADS), where he helps young patients navigate the challenges of managing diabetes as they move from adolescence into adulthood.

-Michael is a staff specialist at St George Hospital and a Conjoint Associate Lecturer at the University of New South Wales.
-He regularly attends national and international meetings and is an active member of the Endocrine Society of Australia, Australian Diabetes Society, Australia and New Zealand Bone and Mineral Society, US Endocrine Society and Australian Medical Association.
+As a Staff Specialist at St George Hospital and a Conjoint Associate Lecturer at the University of New South Wales, Dr Reyes is committed to advancing his field through continuous education.
+He regularly participates in national and international medical conferences and is an active member of key professional societies, including the Endocrine Society of Australia, the Australian Diabetes Society, the Australia and New Zealand Bone and Mineral Society, and the US Endocrine Society.

 MBBS, MSc, FRACP